jmleach-bst/ssnet/README.md

 ## Example

 Coming soon - examples and vignette.
+However, note that the documentation is thorough (in my opinion), and the most useful functions’ documentation contain examples.